Changing from casual to full-time or part-time employment (casual conversion)

 Access our updated information:

-If a dispute arises and can’t be resolved at the workplace level, the dispute can be heard by the Commission.
+If a dispute arises and can’t be resolved at the workplace level, the dispute can be heard by the Fair Work Commission (the Commission).

 The Commission would generally first try to resolve the dispute in an informal way.
 This includes by mediation or conciliation.